nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README.md

 ## Testing the example

-To know how to commision a device over BLE, follow the instructions from [chip-tool's README.md 'Commission a device over BLE'][readme_ble_commissioning_section].
+To know how to commission a device over BLE, follow the instructions from [chip-tool's README.md 'Commission a device over BLE'][readme_ble_commissioning_section].

 [readme_ble_commissioning_section]:../../../../chip-tool/README.md#commission-a-device-over-ble